Git-Deepak26/Efficient_Booth_Multiplier_For_FIR_Filter_Structure/Timing Errors/README.md

 * **Stage 2:** Registering intermediate sums.
 * **Stage 3:** Final 16-bit Product Summation.

-By inserting registers at these strategic points, the combinational delay is broken into smaller segments, effectively turning the **Negative Slack** into **Positive Slack** and allowing the multiplier to meet the timing constraints required for real-time signal processing in an SDR transceiver chain.
+By inserting registers at these strategic points, the combinational delay is broken into smaller segments, effectively turning the **Negative Slack** into **Positive Slack** and allowing the multiplier to meet the timing constraints required for real-time signal processing.

 ---

-## Application in SDR
-In a digital transceiver, this multiplier acts as a **Digital Mixer** or a **MAC (Multiply-Accumulate) unit** for RRC filtering.
-Meeting timing is critical in these applications to ensure the waveform is processed synchronously with the ADC/DAC clock.

 ## Tools Used
 * **HDL:** Verilog